koondax/koondax.github.io/Research/Research.markdown

 {% endhighlight %}

 <p>
 I am fascinated by how partial differential equations can explain the world around us.
-My expertise are:
 </p>